aws/aws-eks-best-practices/content/networking/ipv6/index.md

 AWS Network Load Balancer does not support dual-stack UDP protocol address types.
 If you have strong requirements for low-latency, real-time streaming, online gaming, and IoT, we recommend running IPv4 clusters.
 To learn more about managing health checks for UDP services, please refer to [“How to route UDP traffic into Kubernetes”](https://aws.amazon.com/blogs/containers/how-to-route-udp-traffic-into-kubernetes/).

-### Identify Dependencies on IMDSv2

-EKS in IPv6 mode does not support IMDSv2 endpoints (yet).
-Please open a support ticket if IMDSv2 is a blocker for you to migrate to EKS/IPv6.